microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/Sharing/README.md

 This test demonstrates how to use the Sharing prefabs for networking and sharing custom messages with clients.
 It also demonstrates how to share world anchors between clients to establish a shared space.

-1. Ensure to launch the sharing service using: HoloToolkit -> Launch Sharing service
+1. Ensure to launch the sharing service using: Mixed Reality Toolkit -> Launch Sharing service
 2. Enter the IP address displayed in the console window into the Server Address of the Sharing object.
 3. **CustomMessages.cs** shows how to communicate specific information across clients.
 4. **ImportExportAnchorManager.cs** shows how to create anchors and share them with other clients using the sharing service.